Stewartsl17/World_Weather_Analysis/README.md

 ## Project Overview

-For this project, we used Python and API Keys to retrieve weather data, create a map with a variety travel destination map, and finished with an itinerary map.
+For this project, we used Python and API Keys to retrieve weather data, create a map with a variety travel destination map, and finished with an creating a marker layer itinerary map.

 ### Resources